Devender167/Functional-Analytics-Projects-/README.md

 This Repository contains the following files
 1.Amazon products review Sentiment Analysis
 2. Women's Clothing (E-Commerce): Customer-Recommendation and Review-Rating Prediction

+#Amazon products review Sentiment Analysis

+Context:
+This dataset is provided by Datafiniti's Product Database and it includes product information, rating and reviews for all products.

+We have tried to implement a sentiment analysis based on the ratings and the reviews.

+Content:
+This dataset includes 34660 rows and 21 columns.
+Each row corresponds to a customer review.
+Exploratory Data Analysis
+Text Pre-Processing
+Model Selection
+3 Labels
+Conclusion

+Conclusion:
+From the models evaluated we can say that the three label sentiment analysis provieds good enough results.
+However, it can be improved by balancing the dataset.
+Either increasing the number of negative and neutral labels or by decreasing the positive labels.
+The f1, precision and recall overall score of the latest Random Forest model has good results.

 # Women's Clothing (E-Commerce): Customer-Recommendation and Review-Rating Prediction

 Context: